 Letters of Recommendation

 Letters of recommendation should be submitted electronically through the online application system.
 Once you have saved the contact information for a particular reference within the online application, that individual will receive instructions via e-mail for submitting a letter of recommendation on your behalf.
 The Graduate School requires two letters of recommendation.
-As many programs require additional letters, please consult instructions specific to your program within the online application.
+As many programs require additional letters, please consult the program's website for additional requirements.
 You may submit your application independently of the letters submitted by your references.

 Letters of recommendation should be sought from faculty in your proposed field of study who are sufficiently familiar with your work to make a comprehensive evaluation of your abilities.
 If you have already undertaken a graduate program, at least one of the letters should be from a faculty member who is familiar with your academic performance on the graduate level.